nacked-riveroverflow/NLP-Sentimental-Analysis-on-Customer-Feedback/README.md

 😀😄😂😭 Awesome Sentiment Analysis 😥😟😱😤 Awesome
 Curated list of Sentiment Analysis methods, implementations and misc.

-Sentiment Analysis is the field of study that analyzes people's opinions, sentiments, evaluations, attitudes, and emotions from written languages.
+Sentiment Analysis is the field of study that analyzes people's opinions, sentiments, evaluations, attitudes, and emotions from written languages.d